 A while ago I went to the Netherlands to spend a weekend in Maastricht.
-The city is located right near the border and a lot of Belgians travel there once (or more) every year to spend the day shopping, however, there are a lot of other fun to do in Maastricht than just to go shopping.
+The city is located right near the border and a lot of Belgians travel there once (or more) every year to spend the day shopping, however, there are a lot more fun things to do in Maastricht than just to go shopping.

-The old city center is small but pleasant and has a bunch of attractions, while the presence of the students in the city makes it a really vibrant place.
+The old city is small but pleasant and has a bunch of attractions, while the presence of the students in the city makes it a really vibrant place.

 Wondering what to do in Maastricht?
 I'll tell you below!
 Don't have time to read this right now?
 Bookmark, pin or email this post to yourself for later and watch the video recap first: